chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 The `oidc-issuer`, `oidc-client-id`, and `oidc-issuer-secret` values are required when setting up an OIDC configuration with `chainctl`.
 You must also include a unique name for each custom IDP account.

-Be aware that if you don't include the `--parent` or `--default-role` options in the command, you will be prompted to select these values interactively.
+Be aware that if you don't include the `--parent` or `--default-role` options in the command, you will be prompted to select these values interactively

+* The `--parent` option specifies which Chainguard IAM organization your identity provider will be installed under.
-The `--default-role` option.
-This defines the default role granted to users registering with this identity provider.
-This example specifies the `viewer` role, but depending on your needs you might choose `editor` or `owner`.
+* The `--default-role` option defines the default role granted to users registering with this identity provider.
+The previous example specifies the `viewer` role, but depending on your needs you might choose `editor` or `owner`.
 For more information, refer to the [IAM and Security section](#iam-and-security).

-The `--parent` option specifies which Chainguard IAM organization your identity provider will be installed under.
 You can retrieve a list of all your Chainguard organizations — along with their UIDPs — with the following command.

 ```shell
 chainctl iam organizations ls -o table